Bring the Brazilian vibes home with this colorful and tropical-flavored cocktail.

 I’ll never forget when the sleek Concorde jet touched down in Rio de Janeiro.
-Shortly after, a scenic drive past Copacabana Beach in a luxurious Rolls Royce Silver Shadow while being followed by a mysterious woman in her sporty MP Lafer… Then, there was the death-defying fight on top of a cable car with a giant metal-mouthed henchman as it descended Sugar Loaf mountain.
+Shortly after, a scenic drive past Copacabana Beach in a luxurious Rolls-Royce Silver Shadow while being followed by a mysterious woman in her sporty MP Lafer… Then, there was the death-defying fight on top of a cable car with a giant metal-mouthed henchman as it descended Sugar Loaf Mountain.

-What is the best cachaca to use to make a Passion Fruit Caipirinha?
+What is the best cachaça to use to make a Passion Fruit Caipirinha?

 Ingredients